-FILMCLUB is a registered charity (no. 1136558), and our work with young people is generously supported by a wide range of partners.
+Into Film is a trading name of Film Nation UK, registered charity number 1154030, and our work with young people is generously supported by a wide range of partners.

-The following organisations support FILMCLUB's work throughout the UK, and you can scroll down to learn more about who we work with specifically in England, Wales, Northern Ireland and the Isle of Man.
+The following organisations support Into Film's work throughout the UK, and you can scroll down to learn more about who we work with specifically in England, Wales, Northern Ireland and the Isle of Man.

 British Film Institute (BFI)

 The BFI is the lead body for film in the UK, with the ambition to create a flourishing film environment in which innovation, opportunity and creativity can thrive.
 It is committed to connecting audiences to the widest choice of British and World cinema; preserving and restoring the most significant film collection in the world for today and future generations; investing in creative, distinctive and entertaining work; promoting British film and talent to the world; growing the next generation of film makers and audiences.

 LOVEFiLM, the UK’s largest online DVD rental and streaming service, provides our film clubs with free access to thousands of films for schools.
 This partnership is helping a new generation to become passionate about movies, by making everything from the latest blockbusters to all-time classics, accessible to all.

 BAFTA is the leading independent charity in the UK supporting, developing and promoting the art forms of the moving image.
 Through their Learning and Events programme, BAFTA makes filmmaking expertise available to everyone.
 BAFTA works with FILMCLUB to make behind the scenes experiences with the film world possible, bringing film professionals into schools and allowing FILMCLUB members to attend regional screenings and Q&A’s.